 In your head you’re planning out your trip and set a goal to leave at 8am and drive for so many hours before stopping and so on and so forth.
 Well let’s just stop here because you’ve already made your first mistake.
 Leaving “first thing in the morning” is a terrible idea.
 Your children are waking up and are ready to play first thing in the morning so why would you ever want to start the trip off with cranky kids?!
 Instead make plans to leave right after lunch or at midnight while they are fast asleep.
 Not only will you make a huge dent in the road ahead, you will be able to stop and enjoy happy, well rested children.

 Letting Your Child Pick a Snack Every Stop

 You’ve stopped for a potty break and to let your little ones burn some energy only to have them eye googling every sweet treat in sight as you make your way to the restroom.
-Whatever you do, DON’T give in!
+Whatever you do, DON’T give in and fall for this mistakes parents make when traveling with kids!
 Feeding them sugar is like feeding Gizmo after midnight.
 They go nuts and become bored and become agitated which calls for more frequent stops.
 Instead set a goal that they can have one sweet treat once you reach the halfway point or every new state border you cross.